Nikkithakur/Microservices-demo/README.md

 # For maven deppendency errors

-check local repository and settings.xml is properly configured with maven in eclipse or not
+- check local repository and settings.xml is properly configured with maven in eclipse or not

-delete file from eclipse, not from disk delete .classpath, .settings, .project reimport whole project as maven project
+- if something goes wrong with maven indexing or updating, delete whole project from eclipse, not from disk delete .classpath, 	  .settings, .project
+- reimport whole project as maven project

+# Building jar file
-Building into single fat jar using maven shade plugin and providing profile name to run specific configurations and build jar name.
+- Building into single fat jar using maven shade plugin and providing profile name to run specific configurations and build jar name.

-to include ojdbc jar into fat jar, we need to install ojdbc jar into maven local repo, by using below commands install:install-file -Dfile=path -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0 -Dpackaging=jar
+- to include ojdbc jar into fat jar, we need to install ojdbc jar into maven local repo, by using below commands install:install-file -Dfile=path -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0 -Dpackaging=jar

 # Docker commands